gauravsingh85/OLS-BYOK/ols-byok-demo/README.md

 ### 4. Resource Quotas
 **Demo Question:**
-> “Can I deploy a workload with 20Gi memory in my project?”
+> "What is my company's policy on resource quota?”

 **OLS Response with BYOK:**
 > Your namespace has a max memory quota of 16Gi.
 You must request approval via Jira for exceeding this limit.